What Is Art Therapy in Memory Care?

 Once a month, residents in The Birches Memory Care neighborhood come together for this type of therapy, which allows them to express what’s going on inside of themselves without the need for verbal communication.

 You’ve probably heard of art therapy before.
 It’s been popular in hospitals, schools and senior living communities for decades now.
 But what is it exactly?

 Put simply, it’s therapy that helps people with mental, emotional or cognitive disorders communicate and express themselves through artistic activities.
 But don’t get it confused with a run-of-the-mill art class or coloring in your adult coloring book.

 All art has therapeutic benefits.
-But art therapy goes deeper than everyday artistic activities.
+But art therapy in memory care goes deeper than everyday artistic activities.
 The Birches, for example, has offered art-related activities to residents for many years now.
 But it just recently started a true art therapy program.

 “The big difference between art and art therapy is that art therapy is led by a trained art therapist—someone who is not only an artist but a licensed therapist who is prepared to help people with all sorts of cognitive or emotional challenges,” said Schaff Fagan.
 “I’ve been wanting to bring in a professional art therapist for a couple of years now, and we finally found the funding to make that happen.”

 The Birches’ Art Therapist, Rumi Clinton, has a Bachelor of Arts in Sculpture and Gender Studies, a Masters in Art Therapy and six years of experience in human services, working with everyone from rape survivors to war veterans.
 Because of her training, she’s able to consider the needs of different groups and tailor the art projects she creates (known in the art therapy world as directives) to those needs.